-Last year, I made these “Chili in a Jar” gifts, which were super popular because everyone appreciates some real food that takes five seconds to get in the crockpot during the insanity of the holidays.
+Two years ago, I made these “Chili in a Jar” gifts, which were super popular because everyone appreciates some real food that takes five seconds to get in the crockpot during the insanity of the holidays.

 I’ve been making my own vanilla extract for about four years, and I’ll never go back.
 It’s SO much cheaper than buying vanilla extract and it tastes a thousand times better than artificial vanilla.